I Want To...

 Baltimore, MD 21287 map

-Dr. Amukele earned his MD and PhD from Albert Einstein College of Medicine of Yeshiva University.
-He completed his residency at the University of Washington Medical Center in clinical pathology and performed a fellowship at the University of Washington Medical Center.
+Dr. Amukele earned his MD and PhD from the Albert Einstein College of Medicine of Yeshiva University and completed his residency in Clinical Pathology at the University of Washington in Seattle, Washington.
+He is a diplomate of the American Board of Pathology.

 - Assistant Professor of Pathology